travers58/web/content/sample01.md

 > here we go again the item should bind to changes made on build #10

 > Check to see if content pull from upstream  - look for build # 23

+>Ok.
+The text should show up on the CDN and the smoke job is #4.